KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ### --getsavefilename dialog box with filter

-As for the file opening dialogs, the file saving dialogs allow use of the colon notation, and also allow filtering using MIME types and wildcards, as shown below:
+As for the file opening dialogs, the file saving dialogs allow use of the colon notation, and also allow using MIME type filters and name filters, as shown below:

 ```bash
 kdialog --getsavefilename :label1 "C and C++ Source Files (*.cpp *.cc *.c)"